LOOSE CLOTHING, SCARVES, DRAWSTRINGS, BACKPACK STRAPS ETC.

 As needed, a safe plan is developed for bus students with special needs.
 The plan is then provided to the bus driver.

-In the interest of safety, we have a Visible Parent Program for Junior/Senior Kindergarten bus students.
-JK/SK students riding the school bus are to be accompanied by an adult or a student 11 years of age and in grade 6 or older to their stop in the morning and met at their stop after school.
+In the interest of safety, we have a Visible Parent/Guardian Program for Kindergarten bus students, as well as some students with special needs.
+Kindergarten students riding the school bus are to be accompanied by an adult or a student 11 years of age or in grade 6 or older to their stop in the morning and met at their stop after school.
 This ensures students are not going home to an empty house and/or a child is not required to navigate to and from their stop unaccompanied.

-The Consortium will provide all JK/SK bus students with a bag tag to wear on their backpack indicating they require a visible parent.
+The Consortium will provide all Kindergarten bus students with a bag tag to wear on their backpack indicating they require a Visible Parent/Guardian.
 Parents are asked to approach the bus door once the bus comes to a complete stop.
 Once the driver has paired the student with the appropriate parent/guardian, all other students may exit the bus.

-Bus drivers have been instructed not to let JK/SK students on or off the bus unless there is a visible parent/alternate at the stop.
+Bus drivers have been instructed not to let Kindergarten students on or off the bus unless there is a Visible Parent/Guardian at the stop.
 Should this occur, the student will be taken back to their school.
 Parents/Guardians should also be aware that if there isn’t someone to meet a child more than once, a bus suspension may result.
 Parents/guardians are responsible for the safety and conduct of their child prior to boarding and after drop off.

 Illegal Passing of a School Bus